arkency/posts/posts/2012-10-11-sending-async-data-from-rails-into-the-world.md

 ### The good parts

 * Async.
 The Rails app can use async interface to ZMQ and never block for sending message.
-However it means that some messages might be droppend in case of special condition like lack of connection or overflow.
+However it means that some messages might be dropped in case of special condition like lack of connection or overflow.
 It might also use sync interface and block when there is a problem but this is not what we are trying to achieve now.
 We want exactly the contrary :)
-* ZMQ is capable of dropping messages when one of the side is not performing well enoughm
+* ZMQ is capable of dropping messages when one of the side is not performing well enough
 * ZMQ can be configured to try to deliver unsent messages in X seconds when process is being closed.
 That could be useful but it would require your webserver to expose hook for such event, so that you can tell ZMQ to shut down when webserver is shutting down.
 I am not sure if every popular webserver used in Ruby community exposes such API.
-* Capable of using exponential backoff strategy for reconnectes (although by default uses static intervals).
+* Capable of using exponential backoff strategy for reconnects (although by default uses static intervals).

 ### Problem ?